oliverfischer83/dkp/README.md

   - add entries by hand on admin page, define simple default values for other fields of RawLoot
 - No Masterlooter (ID already taken, cant distribute loot)
   - do auction like bidding and note down winner
-  - manually add entries afterwards
+  - get upload from someone else

 ## Info Page